Engine efficiency: Gasoline (petrol) engines

 A gasoline engine burns a mix of gasoline and air, consisting of a range of about twelve to eighteen parts (by weight) of air to one part of fuel (by weight).
 A mixture with a 14.7:1 air/fuel ratio is stoichiometric, that is when burned, 100% of the fuel and the oxygen are consumed.
 Mixtures with slightly less fuel, called lean burn are more efficient.
 The combustion is a reaction which uses the oxygen content of the air to combine with the fuel, which is a mixture of several hydrocarbons, resulting in water vapor, carbon dioxide, and sometimes carbon monoxide and partially burned hydrocarbons.
 In addition, at high temperatures the oxygen tends to combine with nitrogen, forming oxides of nitrogen (usually referred to as NOx, since the number of oxygen atoms in the compound can vary, thus the "X" subscript).
-This mixture, along with the unused nitrogen and other trace atmospheric elements, is what are found in the exhaust.
+This mixture, along with the unused nitrogen and other trace atmospheric elements, is what is found in the exhaust.

 The most efficient cycle is the Atkinson Cycle, but most gasoline engine makers use the Otto Cycle for higher power and torque.
 Some engine design, such as Mazda's Skyactiv-G and some hybrid engines designed by Toyota utilize the Atkinson and Otto cycles together with an electric motor/generator and a traction storage battery.
 The hybrid drivetrain can achieve effective efficiencies of close to 40%.